TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

    ```
 3. The client sends DH parameters and public key to the server (KDC in our case).
 4. The server generates its own private and public keys.
-5. Both parties can generate the shared secret (symmetric encryption key) using DH algorithm:
+5. Both parties can generate the shared secret (symmetric encryption key) using the DH algorithm:
    ```rs
    // https://github.com/Devolutions/picky-rs/blob/628bbcab3100a782971261022f0ec91b4f4549f5/picky-krb/src/crypto/diffie_hellman.rs#L94-L112